-Cyclical Bull Market: Trends, Characteristics & Strategies
+Cyclical Bull Markets: Definition, Characteristics & Investing Strategies

 A cyclical bull market is defined as a phase in the economic cycle where the prices of securities rise significantly, usually following a period of recession or market correction.
 Investors typically experience increased confidence during this time, which propels prices upward and can lead to prolonged periods of growth.